History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 3.2 Notification to Parties of Proposed Panel Members

-The Chair of the Faculty shall notify the Provost and the faculty member in writing of the proposed members of the Hearing Panel.
+The Chair of the Faculty shall notify the Executive Vice Chancellor and Provost and the faculty member in writing of the proposed members of the Hearing Panel.

 3.3 Response to Proposed Hearing Panel